How to Stay Fit and Healthy During Pregnancy

 Morning sickness can cause or exacerbate dehydration due to a loss of fluids and electrolytes in pregnant women.
 But even if you don’t experience nausea or sickness, it is important to stay hydrated.
 Prolonged dehydration can cause premature labor and/or distress on the pregnancy, so make sure you are getting your 8 glasses a day.

-Urinary Tract Infections, or UTIs, are a common condition for pregnant women but can easily be treated with medication or by drinking lots of fluids such as water and cranberry juice.
+Urinary Tract Infections, or UTIs, are a common condition for pregnant women but can easily be treated by your doctor.
 You’ll know you have a UTI if you notice extreme pain while urinating or that your urine has a foul odor.

 Pregnancy is not a sprint, it's a marathon!